pythonlover02/volt-gui/README.md

 - Python 3.9 or higher
 - Pip
+- The `python3-venv` package its required on Debian/Debian based distros.
 - Linux operating system

 ### Additional requirements in the case you build the program using Nuitka: